Private Prosecutions

 The right to bring private prosecutions is preserved by section 6(1) of the Prosecution of Offences Act (POA) 1985.
 There are, however, some limitations:

-• in some cases, the private prosecutor must seek the consent of the Attorney General or of the DPP before the commencement of proceedings.
+- in some cases, the private prosecutor must seek the consent of the Attorney General or of the DPP before the commencement of proceedings.

-This guidance does not provide a specific format illustrating how this information should be recorded, but reviewing lawyers must include in the approach to their respective CCP, DCCP, HoD or Deputy HoD (DHoD) confirmation that this policy has been properly followed and the CCP/DCCP/HoD/DHoD has endorsed/ratified that decision.
-The approach should be taken in line with the Full Code Test, as set out in the Code for Crown Prosecutors, and the reasons in respect of each offence as to whether the decision is to take over or not, and if so, whether to continue or discontinue (or contest or not for appeals).
+The decision should be taken in accordance with the Full Code Test, as set out in the Code for Crown Prosecutors.
+This guidance does not provide a template for recording this decision, but it should clearly set out the reasons in respect of each offence as to whether the Full Code Test is met and whether the decision is to take over or not, and if so, whether to continue or discontinue (or contest or not for appeals).
+The approval of the CCP, DCCP or HoD must be recorded clearly.

 How the CPS may find out about a private prosecution

-• where the private prosecutor, or a representative of the private prosecutor, asks the CPS to take over the prosecution;
+- where the private prosecutor, or a representative of the private prosecutor, asks the CPS to take over the prosecution;

-• where the defendant, or a representative of the defendant, asks the CPS to take over the prosecution;
+- where the defendant, or a representative of the defendant, asks the CPS to take over the prosecution;

-• where extradition is required and the Home Office (directly or indirectly) refers the private prosecutor, or a representative of the private prosecutor, to the CPS;
+- where extradition is required and the Home Office (directly or indirectly) refers the private prosecutor, or a representative of the private prosecutor, to the CPS;

-• where a justices' clerk refers a private prosecution to the CPS under section 7(4) of the Prosecution of Offences Act 1985, because the prosecution has been withdrawn or unduly delayed and there does not appear to be any good reason for the withdrawal or the delay;
+- where a justices’ clerk refers a private prosecution to the CPS under section 7(4) of the Prosecution of Offences Act 1985, because the prosecution has been withdrawn or unduly delayed and there does not appear to be any good reason for the withdrawal or the delay;

-• where the CPS learns of the private prosecution in another way, for example, from a press report.
+- where the CPS learns of the private prosecution in another way, for example, from a press report.

 When the CPS finds out about a Private Prosecution